zechnegli/IOSChallenge/README.md

 <h2>UI Design</h2>

     Storyboards offer certain benefits, especially when working with tight project deadlines.
-However, they can be challenging to maintain, and the build time can also increase."
+However, they can be challenging to maintain, and the build time can also increase.
     Swift UI: backward support
     So in this project, I have created all the layouts programmatically using UIKit.